dmidlo/histdata.com-tools/docs/classical-event-clock-challengers.md

 # Classical event-clock reconstruction challengers

-`histdatacom.synthetic.event_clock` provides four opt-in, transparent event-time challengers for reverse-degradation research.
-They are not part of `ReconstructionPlanConfigurationV1`, do not replace the certified empirical motif generator, and cannot select a production default.
+`histdatacom.synthetic.event_clock` provides four transparent proposal engines.
+“Challenger” in this historical filename describes their role in a benchmark, not an optional architecture.
+All four are registered by the v2 proposal bank, retain their failed promotion evidence, and are benchmark-eligible but not reconstruction-eligible.
+They cannot select a product default.

 The implementation follows one shared lifecycle: